Sameer-Ahmed7/CiscoSaylaniAssignments/README.md

 # CiscoSaylaniAssignments
-## Sorry For the daily because of my papers
+## Sorry For the Delay because of my papers